How to control stock in a restaurant or bar with stock management software

 Armed with integrated data from effective stock control software, you can highlight your most profitable dishes and optimise your offerings – while avoiding overwhelming customers with too many options that don’t make you money.

 Stocktakes are one of the most effective ways to use your hospitality EPOS to track stock.
 But let's be honest – no technology can completely eliminate the human work in a stocktake.
-But it can take a lot of pain out of this essential task while making your counts far more impactful.
+It can, however, take a lot of pain out of this essential task while making your counts far more impactful.

 Generally, the higher the volume of stock you buy and sell, the more often you should do stocktakes.
-Large, busy bars should do weekly stocktakes to ensure expensive goods like premium liquors aren't being missold or pilfered.
+Large, busy pubs and bars should do weekly stocktakes to ensure beer waste isn't escessive and expensive goods like premium liquors aren't being missold or pilfered.
 It's also essential for busy food venues with lots of fresh, perishable ingredients to do at least weekly stock checks to catch spoilage early.

 If that sounds like too much work, remember this: it doesn't have to be a full stocktake every time.
 Flexible systems like ours let you focus on selected lines rather than running a full stocktake every time.
 This is particularly useful if you have high-value products or you've noticed variance issues on certain lines that need closer ongoing monitoring.